-- SERS grants can focus on any subpopulation that is part of the institution’s diversity, strategic, or completion plan(s).
+- SERS grants are funded with Access & Diversity funding and can focus on any subpopulation that is part of the following institution plans:

 What is an achievement/completion gap?

-- This is the gap between majority (white, non low-income students) and the underrepresented population (most often underrepresented minorities and/or PELL recipients)
+- This is the gap between the completion rate for majority (white, non-low-income students) versus the rate for underrepresented population (most often underrepresented minorities and/or PELL recipients)